firstpersontravel/charter-docs/docs/reference/conditions.md

 ## Text contains

-Condition passes if the content to the text contains any part of the 'part' parameter.
+A condition that passes if the content to the text contains any part of the 'part' parameter.

 | Field | Type | Description |